idealparable/BibleQ/BibleIsAntiSlavery.md

 "so calling it a Christian idea just isn't correct."
 That doesn't follow, since the argument isn't about 500-BC Persia at all but that it provided the idea in once-pagan Europe.

 And if we wanted to look there to Persia, how do I know it wasn't incluenced by God in various ways?
-But we're NOT saying it was ALWAYS allowed by all against God, which would be black swan fallacy anyways, but that we KNOW positively it was present in a LOT of places that were against God and on the whole global society never experience such a widespread reform (to what I think would be the Genesis pattern against slavery).
+But we're NOT saying it was ALWAYS allowed by all against God, which would be black swan fallacy anyways, but that we KNOW positively it was present in a LOT of places that were against God and on the whole global society never experienced such a widespread reform (to what I think would be the Genesis pattern against slavery).

 Besides, for such a late thing, if in fact, that really was a ban on slavery which I can't assume because an unreliable skeptic says it, how could we ever rule out any indirect influence from Moses?
 That wouldn't be "Christian" (true statement error risk again), but loyal to the same God, happening before the other, and we were told "before" should lead us to think "caused".
 (It shouldn't lead us to assume that, but it does open the door for it possibly!)